chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 4. Reboot your system once prompted to.

 ### Wi-Fi and FileVault (Optional) should now be 100% working on macOS Sequoia 15.3!
-- I will to keep this guide up-to-date and provide further information relating to these fixes when new macOS Sequoia updates arrive and once I've tested them.
+- I will try to keep this guide up-to-date and provide further information relating to these fixes when new macOS Sequoia updates arrive and once I've tested them.
 - *If necessary, I may add an update proceedure and additional helpful information to this guide.*

 ## Photos: